nfurlow/SLaM_DeepSpeech/README.md

 ## Using the SLaM DeepSpeech Interface
 This interface is intended to make using DeepSpeech pre-trained models more compatible with large batches of audio files.
 It also includes build-in error calculations.
-Currently [Word Error Rate] is implemented using the [jiwer] Package.
+Currently, [Word Error Rate] is implemented using the [jiwer] Package.

 [Word Error Rate]: https://en.wikipedia.org/wiki/Word_error_rate